TCOE: Building a Quality Framework with Business Process Testing

 A growing trend.
-Today, many large enterprises are embracing a “center of excellence” model by forming teams whose charter is to accelerate the deployment of innovation and ensure the quality of business processes and systems.
+Today, many large enterprises embrace a “center of excellence” model by forming teams to accelerate the deployment of innovation, and ensure the quality of critical business processes and systems.
 Typically, these teams fall within an IT or Quality organization and are managed as a budgeted line item.
-This trend marks a radical departure from the past where business process validation and software quality assurance were managed on a “one-off” project basis – or not at all.
+This trend is a departure from the past when business process testing and software quality assurance were managed on a “one-off” project basis – or not at all.

 Real business benefits.
-A center of excellence for software testing provides a framework to speed business process validation, eliminate redundancies, ensure high business process quality, and reduce risk to the organization.
-In a recent industry survey, over 40% of the companies that use SAP® currently have a Testing Center of Excellence (TCOE) in place or have plans to start one.
-For many Fortune 1000 firms, it’s the best approach to reduce IT costs, accelerate innovation, sharpen your competency in testing, and improve the quality of business systems – all at the same time.
+A center of excellence for software testing provides a framework for agile methodologies, eliminates redundancies, ensures high business process quality, and reduces risk to the organization.
+In a recent industry survey, over 40% of companies that use SAP® disclosed that they either have a TCOE in place, or have plans to start one soon.
+For many Fortune 1000 firms, it’s the best approach to reduce IT costs, accelerate innovation, sharpen testing competency, and improve quality – all at the same time.

-The goal of a testing center of excellence is to accelerate the delivery of innovation across an enterprise, while driving down the risk and cost of change.
+The goal of any TCOE is to accelerate the delivery of innovation, while driving down the risk and cost of change.

 Moving Up the Maturity Curve

-Large initiatives don’t work in today’s business and investment climate – and that applies to TCOEs as well.
-Most organizations don’t invest broadly in a new area until they prove the value on an initial project.
-The best strategy is to achieve success incrementally, grow initiatives wisely, and mature your organization as you gain competency in automated business process validation.
+Large initiatives frequently fail.
+Most companies aren’t willing to invest broadly in a new area until an initial project proves value.
+The best strategy is to achieve success incrementally, choose projects carefully, and allow your TCOE to mature organically as you gain competency in test automation.

-Perhaps you’ve been doing manual testing for a while, but know you need a change.
-Maybe your workload has become intractable, or the budget is under pressure.
-Maybe you’ve just completed a project and had a critical business outage.
+Perhaps you’ve been testing manually for a while, and know you need a change.
+Maybe your workload has become overwhelming, or the budget is under pressure.
+You may have even completed a project and experienced a major software glitch or critical business outage.

-No matter what led you to the crossroad, the experience of others can be beneficial in helping you navigate the path forward.
-Worksoft has seen many companies move along a proven path in establishing testing as a competency and achieving enterprise adoption – along with the dramatic business benefits that result.
+Regardless of what led you to consider the TCOE model, the experience of others can be helpful.
+Worksoft has seen many companies move along a proven path to establishing testing as a competency and achieving enterprise adoption – along with the dramatic business benefits that follow.

-A first step is to understand how your organization is ensuring the quality of systems and business processes today.
+The first step is to understand how your organization is ensuring the quality of business processes today.
 When and how are systems being tested?
 How are end-to-end business processes validated?
-When new technology is deployed, how does your organization know that critical business processes will continue to work as intended?
-What levels of staffing are in place and what is the level of experience with test automation?
+When new technology is deployed, how does your organization know that critical processes will continue to work as intended?
+What type of testing talent is in place?

-This self-assessment really focuses on three aspects of your preparedness:
+The following assessment focuses on four aspects of preparedness:

-- Process – What processes should be altered or added as we establish a formal testing competency to improve business performance?
+Process – What processes should be added or altered as you establish a formal testing competency?

-- Technology – What enabling technologies should we use as a part of this competency?
+Technology – What tools and technologies should be deployed as a part of this competency?

-- New mobility, cloud or web business applications
+- New digital, mobile, cloud or custom web apps

-- Business process disruption caused by a software technology problem
+- Recent business process disruptions caused by technology failures

 - Project delays or budget overruns

-- Increased business process quality; catching more defects early before they impact
+- Increased business process quality; catching more defects before they impact production

-- Faster deployment of required legal, HR, and compliance updates
+- Faster required legal, HR, and compliance documentation

-- Lower staff costs, systems maintenance costs and increased staff efficiency
+- Lower resource costs, systems maintenance costs, and increased staff efficiency

 - Lower stress, increased staff job satisfaction, higher retention, and greater productivity

-Most large companies today want to prove a new approach before making a large scale investment.
-So the best way to do that is to identify an initial project to demonstrate the value of end-to-end business process validation for a specific project.
-Fortunately, it’s not difficult to demonstrate the value of automated business process validation – and today’s automation solutions make that a straightforward proposition.
+Most large companies want to prove a new approach before making a big investment or significant organizational changes.
+So start with a small project to demonstrate the value of end-to-end business process testing.
+Fortunately, it’s not difficult to demonstrate the value of the TCOE model – and today’s automation solutions make that a straightforward proposition.

-- Identify the critical business processes to be validated and tested end-to-end
+- Identify the critical business processes to be tested

-- Educate your team on the automation technology
+- Educate and train your team on the selected test automation platform

-- Capture the processes in the automation system and design the functional tests
+- Capture identified processes in the automation system and design functional tests

-- Validate the business processes again and again during the course of the project
+- Validate processes again and again over the course of the project

-- Use the business process documents (automatically generated by Worksoft Certify) for staff training, compliance, and other business purposes
+- Use business process documentation (automatically generated by Worksoft Certify) for staff training, regulatory compliance, and other purposes

-Typically, one project is all that is required to demonstrate success and the value of test automation – and to gain the organizational support for investing in testing as a competency.
+Typically, one successful project is all that is required to demonstrate the value of test automation – and to gain widespread organizational support for investing in testing as a competency.

 This Fortune 500 manufacturer releases critical changes and enhancements to its SAP® system once per year.
 After a recent release, its largest international distribution center could not ship product for 12 hours.
-The problem was traced back to less-than-thorough testing of the international shipping business process.
-The awareness of the issue reached the CEO.
+The problem was traced back to poor and inadequate testing of the international shipping business process.
+Awareness of the issue quickly reached both the CIO and CEO.

-Since then, the manufacturer has developed a competency in automated business process validation.
-The earlier quality assurance processes have been replaced by comprehensive endto- end business process validation.
-This approach has dramatically expanded the coverage of their quality assurance activites to more than 700 business processes across geographies.
-To date, they have reduced the time required to test business processes from 14 days and 55 unique testers to about one day with one tester.
-Going forward, they are well prepared for their regular software release cycles, and with the new approach the risk of business disruption due to technology updates has been dramatically reduced.
+The manufacturer has since developed a TCOE.
+Error prone manual quality assurance processes have been replaced by comprehensive end-to-end business process testing.
+This approach has dramatically expanded coverage of their quality assurance activities to more than 700 global business processes.
+The time required to test processes has been reduced from 14 days using 55 testers to about one day with one tester.
+Today, the company is well prepared for continuous software release cycles, and has dramatically reduced its risk of future technology related business disruptions.

 Step 3 Build a TCOE Program

-Organizations that build a competency in end-to-end business process validation do so to maximize the ROI for enterprise software QA expenditures, increase the capacity of critical resources, minimize business disruption, reduce time‐to‐market for new products or applications, and change the quality culture within the enterprise.
+Organizations that build a competency in end-to-end business process testing can expect to maximize ROI from QA initiatives, increase the efficiency of critical resources, minimize unplanned disruptions, accelerate innovation, and promote a culture of continuous quality throughout the enterprise.

-- Put in place a leadership structure with an executive sponsor, steering committee, IT and business subject matter experts, and team members dedicated to enabling others in your organization.
+Establish a leadership structure with an executive sponsor, steering committee, IT and business subject matter experts, and team members dedicated to the project.

-- Bring in top ranked automation technology for business process validation, such as Worksoft Certify®, and prepare hardware.
+Select a top ranked automation platform for business process testing, such as Worksoft Certify®.

-- Manage the TCOE like a project in itself with a project charter, success criteria, clear role definitions, and objectives.
+Manage the TCOE like a project with an established charter, carefully defined success criteria, clear role definitions, and objectives.

-- Establish an organizational structure that facilitates the division of labor.
-Most organizations elect to centralize some element of the competency through a TCOE and then deploy some degree of a federated model depending on the competency and organization.
-When will the TCOE enable other parts of the organization to become proficient in test automation on their own?
+Establish an organizational structure.
+Most organizations elect to centralize some element of the competency through a TCOE, and then deploy some degree of an Agile methodology.
+When will the TCOE enable other teams to develop independent test automation proficiency?
 When will the TCOE actually build and execute automation for the business?

-- Learn through delivery and develop best practices.
-As the TCOE staff gain experience, be sure to document and communicate best practices in the areas of naming conventions, change management, and the design and execution of automated business process validation.
+Develop best practices.
+As TCOE talent gains experience, document and communicate best practices for naming conventions, change management, and the design and execution of tests.

-Communicate capabilities.
-Make sure the worldwide organization is aware of the TCOE capability.
-Develop a “roadmap,” or inventory of work that can be addressed with the testing competency.
-As part of developing the roadmap, prioritize and begin to develop an organizational talent map.
-This talent map will be important in managing the TCOE team.
+Develop a roadmap.
+Make sure your entire organization is aware of the TCOE’s capabilities.
+Develop a roadmap of work that can be addressed with the testing competency.
+As this stage you should be ready to prioritize and develop an organizational talent map.

-Don’t forget to tell the stories of success.
-Nothing speeds the adoption of new methods like success.
-Cost savings, efficiency gains, stories of on-time projects, faster innovation, and technology land mines identified in advance and avoided.
-A steady stream of successful projects and widely communicated successes will ramp up the momentum, recognition, and adoption of the TCOE approach.
+Communicate your success.
+Nothing speeds adoption like success.
+Cost savings, efficiency gains, stories of on-time projects, faster innovation, and technology land mines identified and avoided are just a few of the benefits you can expect to achieve.
+A steady stream of successful projects will ramp up the momentum, recognition, and ultimately, adoption of the TCOE approach.

-Organizations that adopt the TCOE model typically realize dramatic business benefits:
+Organizations that adopt the TCOE model typically realize these benefits:

-- Significant cost savings, sometimes in the millions of dollars annually with automated business process validation
+- Significant cost savings, sometimes in the millions of dollars annually when used alongside automated business process testing

 - Lower technology risk, less chance of business disruption with technology changes, and fewer defects in production